tadanagao/window-corner-preview/README.md

 # float-mpv
-GNOME Shell extension that docks MPV in any corner upon leaving its current workspace
+GNOME Shell extension that docks Youtube in any corner upon leaving its current workspace